 'Free air sniffs' are legal in Florida as long as there is no delay waiting for the dog to arrive.
 While one officer is writing a ticket or running your plates, another can walk their dog around your car.
 If the handler determines the dog has made a positive indication, the officers are going to search your vehicle completely.

 Many searches are conducted in drug cases.
 Many are not conducted properly.
-There is little to nothing you can do on scene but submit to the search.
+There is little to nothing you can do on scene but passively watch them search.
 Later the search can be attacked through motions to dismiss or suppress, but much of the harm may be done.
 Even a dropped charge can be quite public and embarrassing.

 If you have prior drug arrests, you can count on special attention.
 The systems in police vehicles provide a lot of information real time to officers.
 Once you have been busted for drugs before, you can almost count on getting stopped and searched again.
 It isn't right, but it is what happens.